Daaler/qson/packages/qson-js/README.md

 `createQueryString(data[,options])`
 - data\<object>
-- options\<SerializerOptions>
+- options\<CreateQueryStringOptions>
+	- isQSON\<`(key:string) => boolean`> A callback that gets key as an argument and returns boolean.
+True for QSON fields.
+False for raw string fields.
+This applies only to query (root) object fields. (default: all fields are considered QSON)
-	- replacer\<function> a json api style replacer function
+	- replacer\<function> A json api style replacer function.
+It is run for each QSON field in query (root) object but not for the query object itself.
-	- canonical\<boolean> (default: true) sort object keys
+	- canonical\<boolean> Sort object and query string keys. (default: true)
-	- maxDepth\<number> (default: 10) Maximum nesting depth.
-Error is thrown if exceeded.
+	- maxDepth\<number> Maximum nesting depth.
+Error is thrown if exceeded. (default: 10)
 * returns\<string>

-Takes in an object where keys are query string keys and values are any QSON (JSON) compatible data.
-Returns query string (without leading '?') where values are QSON encoded.
-Replacer function is run on each entry in data (query object) but not for the query object itself.
+Takes in an object where keys are query string keys and values are any QSON (JSON) compatible data or optionally raw strings.
+Returns query string (without leading '?') where values are QSON encoded and raw strings are url encoded.

 `parseQueryString(text[,options])`
 - text\<string> query string where values are QSON encoded
-- options\<ParserOptions>
+- options\<ParseQueryStringOptions>
+	- isQSON\<`(key:string) => boolean`> a callback that gets key as an argument and returns boolean.
+True for QSON fields.
+False for raw string fields.
+This applies only to query (root level) fields. (default: all fields are considered QSON)
-	- reviver\<function> a json api style reviver function
+	- reviver\<function> A json api style reviver function.
+It is run for each QSON field in query (root) object but not for the query object itself.
-	- maxDepth\<number> (default: 10) Maximum nesting depth.
-Error is thrown if exceeded.
+	- maxDepth\<number> Maximum nesting depth.
+Error is thrown if exceeded. (default: 10)
 * returns\<object>

-Takes in a query string (without leading '?') where values are QSON encoded.
+Takes in a query string (without leading '?') where values are QSON encoded or url encoded raw strings.
 Returns an object where keys are query string keys and values are JS data.
-Reviver function is run on each entry in the resulting query object but not for the query object itself.

 ### Types: